Sophia Kianni: Roles, protests, and initiatives

 In 2020, Kianni's physical activism was curtailed by the school closing and social distancing requirements of the COVID-19 pandemic, and her scheduled speaking engagements at colleges including Stanford University, Princeton University and Duke University were delayed.
 Kianni was able to continue her activism remotely with her talk at Michigan Technological University.
-In addition, Kianni decided to accelerate development of a planned website, Climate Cardinals, that would translate climate change information into different languages.
+In addition, Kianni decided to accelerate development of a planned nonprofit, Climate Cardinals, that would translate climate change information into different languages.

 In July 2020, Kianni was named by United Nations Secretary-General António Guterres to his new Youth Advisory Group on Climate Change, a group of seven young climate leaders to advise him on action for the climate crisis.
 Kianni was the youngest in the group, which ranged from 18 to 28 years old.
 She was the only one representing the United States, and also the only one representing the Middle East and Iran.

-In September 2021, Kianni was one of 4 co-chairs of the Youth4Climate event in Milan, preliminary to the 2021 United Nations Climate Change Conference or COP26.
+In September 2021, Kianni was one of four co-chairs of the Youth4Climate event in Milan, preliminary to the 2021 United Nations Climate Change Conference or COP26.
 Climate Cardinals translated the resulting Youth4Climate manifesto into the 6 official languages of the United Nations.
 At COP26 itself, in November 2021 in Glasgow, Kianni spoke at several panels, and met with António Guterres, Secretary-General of the United Nations.

 In October 2022, Kianni was covered by Vogue Arabia for representing the UN and speaking at COP27 in Sharm el-Sheikh, Egypt.
 At COP28, Kianni announced her We Wear Oil campaign, designed to draw attention to the contribution of fossil fuels used in fashion to the climate crisis.
 Images of her doused in apparent petroleum appeared in Women's Wear Daily and Vogue Arabia.

 In 2023 she joined the board of directors of the Museum for the United Nations - UN Live, and was one of 16 appointed by Michael S. Regan to the first ever Environmental Protection Agency National Environmental Youth Advisory Council (NEYAC).